Homelessness and oral health

 - pain relief.

 The mobile dental unit does not offer treatment under general anaesthetic, dentures or implants.
-If a patient needs this type of dental treatment they will be referred on to a dentist.
+If you need this type of dental treatment you'll be referred to a dentist.

 How to promote good oral health if you work with the homeless

-If a homeless person is living in sheltered accommodation, their contact details might be subject to change.
+A homeless person's contact details may be subject to change if they're living in sheltered accommodation.
 Consider if your organisation could be an address they can pick up post from.